How Our Childhood Can Form Lifelong Limiting Beliefs

-At birth, we are only equipped with the most primitive parts of the brain that are designed not for critical thinking, but for instinctive survival: a subset of the subconscious.
+At birth, we are only equipped with the most primitive parts of the brain, the oldest subconscious components which are designed not for critical thinking, but for instinctive survival.

 The Child's Mind is Wide Open to Learning

 As adults, the conscious part of the brain is a filter, the gatekeeper to the subconscious.
-But as a child, we do not have that filter in place, so the child's mind is wide open to absorbing all experiences and is primarily focused on learning as quickly as possible.
+But as children we do not have that filter in place, so the child's mind is wide open to absorbing all experiences.
 We are learning not only how to walk, read and write, but also creating our own internal library of beliefs, all of which are stored in the subconscious.

 The Race to Survive

 It is a race.
 Not to compete, just to learn enough about how the world works in order to survive.
 The rapid writing of beliefs is to help speed up our response time.
 So, the first time a negative or positive experience happens and we react and survive, we record that response in the database of our habits and beliefs located in the subconscious part of the brain.
 W

 Our Early Childhood Experiences Form Our Core Beliefs

-From those first few years, we compile our library of beliefs, habits, and default emotional responses, and that becomes our world reference system.
+Once we have compiled our library of responses and beliefs these become our world reference system.
 And by 8 years old, 95% of our belief system is in place, all stored in the subconscious.